-A no-fault divorce allows a spouse to file for a divorce without addressing or proving that the other spouse did something wrong or is to blame for the divorce — prolonged incarceration; abandonment and neglect, adultery, impotency, cruel and unusual punishment, etc.).
-Instead, the spouse may file a divorce under reasons that can be categorized as “irreconcilable differences,” incompatibility,” and/or “irremediable breakdown of the marriage.”
-While all of these are fancy terms that indicate that the spouses are unable to get along, they are factors that are favorably considered by Florida family and divorce courts within the State of Florida.
+A no-fault divorce allows a spouse to file for a divorce without addressing or proving that the other spouse did something wrong or is to blame for the divorce — prolonged incarceration; abandonment and neglect; adultery; impotency; cruel and unusual punishment; among other reasons.
+Instead, a spouse may file for divorce under reasons that can be categorized as irreconcilable differences, incompatibility, and/or irremediable breakdown of the marriage.
+While all of these terms indicate that the spouses are unable to get along, these factors are favorably considered by family and divorce courts within the State of Florida.

-In no-fault divorces, it is usually enough for a spouse to file a petition declaring the irreconcilable differences as grounds for divorce.
+In no-fault divorces, it typically suffices for a spouse to file a petition declaring the irreconcilable differences as grounds for divorce.
 There is no need to present the wrongdoings of the other spouse or provide details on the events that led to the irreconcilable differences.
 This prevents spouses from releasing their “dirty laundry” and other personal matters to the court.
-A family attorney can help you understand how to describe your reasons for a no-fault divorce in a manner that is permissible in Florida courts.
+A Gainesville lawyer can help you understand how to describe your reasons for a no-fault divorce in a manner that is permissible in Florida courts.

-With other divorce proceedings, typically fault divorces, clear details and proof of the other spouse's’ ill behavior must be presented to the court.
-These sort of divorces can become emotional, as the evidence presented can play a role in the determination of spousal support, alimony and general division of the assets.
+With other divorce proceedings, typically fault divorces, clear details and proof of the other spouse's ill behavior must be presented to the court.
+These sort of divorces can become emotional, as the evidence presented can play a role in the determination of spousal support, and the general division of the assets.

-Although a no-fault divorce may seem to be a simple process, if the other spouse contests to the no-fault divorce by presenting information of the other spouse’s wrongdoings, the no-fault divorce may not be granted.
-Even if the no-fault divorce is approved, the distribution of assets, parenting plans and spousal support must be established.
+Although a no-fault divorce may seem to be a simple process, if the other spouse contests to the no-fault divorce by presenting information of the other spouse’s wrongdoings, the no-fault divorce may be rejected by the courts.
+Even if the no-fault divorce is approved, the distribution of assets, parenting plans, and spousal support must be established.
 In order to protect your interests and understand your rights and entitlements during a no-fault divorce, ensuring you have adequate legal representation is vital to the success of your case.